Some of the applications’ settings can be modified in a file called settings.json.

 By default, servers implementing ARI may suggest that renewals should happen

 earlier than the regularly scheduled moment.
-When set to true
+When set to true, ARI suggestions

 will be ignored.